Following digital footprints

 Remember, if you have posted something you regret - it is never too late to take control.

 Sharing things you've done with your friends is part of the fun of the Internet, so make sure you do it safely.

 Mind your privacy.

-Most websites, apps and social networks you can share information on have 'privacy settings'.
-These help you control what you share and who you share it with.
-So, it is your choice to decide whether your friends, friends of friends or everyone can see what you post.
+Most websites, apps and social networks, you can control what you share and who you share information with, through the 'privacy settings'.
+So it is your choice to decide whether your friends, friends of friends, or everyone can see what you post.